Donkey Squads (Korean War): Origins

-Tactical Liaison Office

-For every U.S. infantry division, roughly 25 guerrillas were trained by special forces.
-At any time, up to nine of these guerrillas would go into North Korea wearing North Korean uniforms equipped with weapons and ID cards.
-Their objective was to gather intelligence while behind enemy lines.
-The Tactical Liaison Office was simply a cover name for the North Korean "line crossers."
-These operations were successful for they ran for two years without being compromised.

-"Donkey" Squads
+Examples of "Donkey" Squads

-Donkey One: First "Donkey" squad to return to mainland North Korea.
+Donkey-1: First "Donkey" squad to return to mainland North Korea.
 On March 3, 1951, under the leadership of Chang Jae Hwa - a former merchant - 37 partisans moved to Hwang-ju and Sari-won in order to receive information on enemy movements.
 The results of this mission were 280 enemies killed and telephone wires and railroad links cut.

-Donkey Four ("White Tigers"): Donkey Four was a band of 4,000 guerrilla units under the leadership of, in 1952 lieutenant, Colonel Ben S. Malcom.
+Donkey-4 (White Tigers): Donkey-4 was a band of 4,000 guerrilla units under the leadership of, in 1952 lieutenant, Colonel Ben S. Malcom.
 On July 13, 1952, Pak Chol asked 1st Lieutenant Malcom that they needed to take out a 76 mm gun the North Koreans were using to harass the partisan base located at Wollae-do.
 This mission was a success, for they destroyed the gun and only lost six partisans and had seven others wounded.
-This mission showed that North Korea was not invulnerable.